Buildspace

 When building agents or automations that interact with Buildspace, always use --json to get reliable, parseable output:

-# Create an app and parse the result
+# Create an app and capture the slug

 # List env vars for processing